noahehall/udacity-restaurant/src/.globals/readme.md

  - at the top of the appropriate file: `require('./.globals');`
   + this will include the functions.js file, which automatically includes the constants.js file
   + your constants.js file should not depend on functions, as they are indeed, constants
-  + the location of .globals dir may change depending upon current file
+  + the location of .globals dir may change depending upon current file, so make sure your requirement statement contains the correct path

 thank me later...